 Photo Op: The stone stairs of death are another of my favorite photo locations on Factors Walk.
 They look best at night when the twinkle lights illuminate the alleyway.

-If you pay close attention to the many layers of history found on Factors Walk, you’ll notice some of the streets are made from the original ballast stones used to weigh ships down as they journeyed to Savannah from far away shores, while others — such as the path leading to the Stone Stairs of Death — are stamped concrete recreations.
+If you pay close attention to the many layers of history found along Factors Walk, you’ll notice some of the streets are made from the original ballast stones that were used to weigh ships down as they journeyed to Savannah from far away shores.

-While the stamped concrete is more uniform in appearance and doesn’t look as authentic as the real thing, it’s nice that the city at least tries to retain some of the historic character of the area whenever work is performed on the streets.
-Whenever you’re in the area, see if you can notice the difference between the real and the fake stones!
+The stamped concrete is more uniform in appearance and doesn’t look as authentic as the real thing, but it’s nice that the city at least tries to retain some of the historic character of the area whenever work is performed on the streets.

 Where to Park

-Parking is hard to come by anywhere close to River Street.
 If you have to drive, I suggest parking in Emmet Park, which is on the far east end of Factors Walk.
-The earlier you arrive, the more likely you are to find a spot.
-The Bryan Street Parking Garage is another decent option.

 Where to Eat & What to Do